Sandra Pointet / Geneva Academy

-All the documents required are specified in the online application form and have to be attached to your online application.
+All the documents required (PDF format) are specified in the online application form and have to be attached to your online application.
 Incomplete applications will not be considered.

 Please do not send original documents, as all submitted materials become the property of the Geneva Academy upon receipt.
 Documents cannot be returned to the applicant nor forwarded to other schools or agencies.
 You will however need to bring your original diplomas and transcripts to Geneva if you submit non-certified copies with your application.

 The documents you have to provide with your application are:

-- A personal statement explaining your interest in the programme (1–3 pages)
+- A personal statement in English explaining your interest in the programme (no longer than two pages)

-- Two letters of recommendation – no specific format is required
+- Two letters of recommendation in English – no specific format is required

 - Certified copies of relevant degrees and diplomas (with an officially certified translation when not in English, French, German, Italian or Spanish) – if copies are not certified, you will need to present the original documents upon your arrival in Geneva